mfpms/mfpm-dep/README.md

 # mfdp
-The dependency manager of mfpkg
+The dependency manager of mfpm